(in no particular order)

 However, dreck is not fatal, nor is it a harbinger of your future prospects.
 Really.
 Think of the first time you had sex.
 And you kept working at that, didn’t you?

 A. By writing, by reading, by writing, by finding a critique partner and/or looking for contests that give feedback, by writing.
-There are no guarantees, but the writer serious about improving her craft has a far better chance of eventually seeing her name in print than one who assumes that she came out of the box ready for publication.
+There are no guarantees, but the writer serious about improving her craft has a far better chance of eventually seeing her name in print (or, if self-published, selling more than handful of copies) than one who assumes that she came out of the box ready for publication.
 Repeat after me: Ideas take a few seconds, craft takes a lifetime.

 A. Unfortunately, I don’t have time to do individual critiques.
 And my opinion alone means nothing (hard as that might be to admit).
 Talent is subjective – I might think you’re brilliant, but if you then don’t sell the book, you’ll think I’m stupid, and my ego’s shaky enough as it is.